- New York University School of Law, J.D., cum laude, NYU Law Review, Order of the Coif

 fax: (212) 262-5152

 Helene M. Freeman is a partner in the Litigation Department at Phillips Nizer LLP.
-Ms. Freeman has over 20 years experience counseling clients in the entertainment industry, including multinational record distributors, leading musical performing groups, film and television producers and distributors, international music publishing companies, theatrical producers, authors and internet webcasters.
+Ms. Freeman's practice is focused on all facets of entertainment, publishing, the arts and fashion.
+She has counseled multinational record distributors, leading musical performing groups, film and television producers and distributors, international music publishing companies, theatrical producers, authors and advertising agencies.

 - Robinson v.
 Sanctuary Records Group, Ltd. et al., 542 F. Supp.
 2d 284 (S.D.N.Y.
 2008).
 Trial and appellate counsel to defendant record company in breach of contract action.
 Secured judgment after trial that plaintiff recover no damages.